rapid7/insightconnect-workflows/workflows/Suspend_AD_LDAP_User_from_Slack/help.md

 # Description

-Suspend Active Directory LDAP users from Slack.
+Disabling a compromised account can limit the scope of an attack and buy valuable time to investigate and contain the threat.
+This workflow disables or enables a domain user account with a command in Slack.

 Sample Slack Trigger Commands:

-`@Slackbot disable-user-ad <username>`
+`@Rapid7 InsightConnect disable-user-ad <username>`

+`@Rapid7 InsightConnect enable-user-ad <username>`

 # Key Features

+* Disable an Active Directory LDAP user directly from Slack
-* Suspend an Active Directory LDAP user directly from Slack
+* Enable an Active Directory LDAP user directly from Slack

 # Requirements